Malaysia's Anwar Botches Sex Accusations Case

 As usual, the cover-up looks worse than the alleged offense

 For the third time in his long political career, Malaysian Prime Minister Anwar Ibrahim is finding himself ensnared in allegations of sexual misconduct that are likely to damage his reputation if not his status as premier, this time as much because of his and his government’s attempts to evade trouble as because of the charges against him.
-Embarrassing as it is, it’s probably unlikely that, given the current political situation, the affair would bring him down.
-Political mavens believe the country’s moderate voters are more alarmed by the potential menace of a government headed by the rural Islamist Parti Islam se-Malaysia, or PAS, if Anwar’s government were to fall and an election were held.

 The case, which has roiled Malaysian politics for weeks, providing titillating gossip among the governing classes, involves a then-young research assistant to Anwar named Mohammed Yusoff Rawther, who charged that Anwar, who had been pardoned by the king only a few months earlier on charges of sexual assault and had taken a seat in parliament, had lured Yusoff to his home on October 10, 2018 in the Segambut section of Kuala Lumpur by asking for the delivery of a speech text.

 Then, according to the suit filed in Kuala Lumpur’s High Court, Anwar allegedly tried to kiss him, opened his pants and instructed Yusoff to take his penis in his hand, squeezed his buttocks and asked, “Please lah, Yusoff, just a blowjob.”
-A variety of hugs, attempted kisses, and blandishments followed before Yusoff escaped, but not before Anwar allegedly told him, “Eventually you will come around, I am going to be the prime minister one day, you know.”
+A variety of hugs, attempted kisses and blandishments followed before Yusoff escaped, but not before Anwar allegedly told him, “Eventually you will come around, I am going to be the prime minister one day, you know.”

 Anwar Ibrahim was 72 at the time.
 Yusoff, on the other hand, was 26.
 The aide, allegedly vowing never to be alone with Anwar again, nonetheless continued working in his office until May 5, 2019 when, according to the complaint, he was jumped by Anwar’s political secretary, Farhash Wafa Salvador Rizal Mubarak, who beat the tar out of him, injuring him seriously enough to send him to the hospital, which Yusoff interpreted “as a way of sending Plaintiff a strong message and to teach the Plaintiff a lesson for rejecting the Defendant’s sexual advances on the day of the sexual assault incident.”